 A great night was had by all on Thurs 28th when we got together for drinks at the Duchess of Cambridge.
 We will be doing it again on Thurs 25th August at 8PM.
 All are welcome!
-There is no agenda to be followed other than getting to know our neighbours better!.
+As usual, there is no agenda to be followed other than getting to know our neighbours better!.

 Details for the pub are here: http://www.duchessofcambridgew6.co.uk/

 On Sunday 12th June Stamford Brook held a wonderful community picnic to celebrate the Queen's 90th Birthday.
 As the whole country celebrated the event Birthday with street parties, lunches and picnics, we held our own picnic in celebration with local families and friends.

 The gathering was an informal affair with games and fun for local families at the heart of the activities.
 We held sack,egg and spoon and three-legged races.
 But the highlight of the afternoon was the highly competitive 'Throw The Welly' competition, which went on late into the rain.